akeneo/portal-helpcenter/content/md/onboarder/1-set-up-onboarder.md

 Once the instance is set up, you can access the instance properties.

-1. First from the menu, go to `Projects console / Projects` and select your project.
+1. First, from the menu, go to `Projects console / Projects` and select your project.
-1. Go to the onboarder instance tab, and open the instance by clicking on the line of the instance.
+2. Go to the onboarder instance tab, and open the instance by clicking on the line of the instance.
-1. On `Properties` sub-tab, you can see the information filled on the setup and the name of the **Onboarder administrator** who received the credentials.
+3. On `Properties` sub-tab, you can see the information filled on the setup and the name of the **Onboarder administrator** who received the credentials.

 ![Onboarder Instance properties](../img/onboarder_activated.jpg)